Elliott Brothers to BAE SYSTEMS by C.T.Bartlett CEng FIET

 In March 1968 English Electric began to rationalise its business by announcing a new subsidiary to be called English Electric (Electronics and Automation).
 This company would embrace the automation work of Elliott-Automation and Marconi and the industrial control and automation already within English Electric.
 The Chairman was Lord Nelson of Stafford; Deputy Chairman Sir Leon Bagrit and Managing Director Mr R. Telford

 In September 1968 yet another merger occurred this time between the rapidly expanding GEC and English Electric.
 During December 1968 GEC undertook to group its activities to match the competition abroad for size and resources.
 GEC announced ‘A streamlining of industrial-automation activities and an expansion into new areas of electronics’.
 The GEC, AEI, English Electric and Elliott-Automation electronics companies were forged into two major groups.
-The two groups were GEC-Elliott-Automation and GEC-Marconi Electronics which incorporated Elliott Flight Automation.
-Aerospace and defence were identified as key growth areas.
-As a result the Company became Marconi-Elliott Avionic Systems Ltd. In 1969 again the company was renamed Marconi-Elliott Avionics
+The two groups were GEC-Elliott-Automation and GEC-Marconi Electronics which incorporated Elliott Flight Automation and Aerospace and defence were identified as key growth areas.
+As a result in 1969 the Company was named Marconi-Elliott Avionic Systems Ltd.

 In 1978 the company was renamed Marconi Avionics Ltd with Dr Bernard O'Kane, Chairman and Jack Pateman, Managing Director.
 There was steady growth to nearly 12,000 employees in 1982.
 The name was again changed to GEC Avionics Limited in August 1984 although it was not until four years later that the trading name of Elliott Bros London was finally dropped.